veekrum/devops_course/CI-CD/Day4/complete-ci-cd.md

     - create the job for deployment - production-deploy
     - create job pipeline
     - production-CI -> production-deploy
-    - make a changes in the see the deployment
+    - make a changes in code and see the deployment